Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on thin-film lithium niobate

-Moreover, we highlight that this design makes it possible to deflect the interaction along the spatial direction towards the frequency direction.
+Moreover, we highlight that this design makes it possible to deflect the interaction along the spatial direction towards the frequency direction---the modulation of the coupling of two resonators is responsible for $J^C_{i,p}$.
 To be concrete, by adding modulation of frequency $p\Omega$ on the MZI other than the resonators, the mode hops $p$ sites along the frequency direction while crossing to the adjacent resonators, which manifests the cross coupling is satisfied.
-The introducing of long-range interaction between lattices remarkably raise the complexity of the model and provide opportunity to directly modify the off-diagonal elements of the Hamiltonian matrix in the quasi-momentum space.
+The introducing of long-range interaction between lattices remarkably raise the complexity of the model and provide opportunity to directly modify the off-diagonal elements of the Hamiltonian matrix in the quasimomentum space.

-Without losing generality, we show experimental demonstration of the fundamental ingredient of the network --- the two-resonator protocols in the following.
+Without losing generality, we show experimental demonstration of the fundamental ingredient of the network --- the two-resonator protocol in the following.
 We denote the resonators by A and B, respectively.
+The protocol is capable of simulating 1D tight-binding lattice, as well as quasi-1D two-legged ladder models where the legs (resonators) represent two pseudospins ($s_+$, $s_-$), including the Hall ladder and the Creutz ladder.
+Varying fluxes in ladder systems alters the Hamiltonians, leading to consequences such as time-reversal symmetry breaking, changes of the population information in band structures, interference in hopping processes, and possible potential topological phase transitions.
+These ladders are one of the simplest models while retaining important properties such as spin-orbit coupling and band flatness.
 Retaining the nearest neighbouring coupling in the horizontal and crossing coupling ($p=1$) and setting $\phi^V$ to zero, the model turns into the Creutz ladder.
-We show its schematic in Fig.\,\ref{fig:scheme}B, of which the Hamiltonian reads
+In the standard Creutz ladder, the parameters are evenly set as $J_A^H=J_B^H=J^C$, $\phi_A^H=-\phi_B^H$ and $\phi^C=0$; and also in the standard Hall ladder, $J_A^H=J_B^H$ and $\phi_A^H=-\phi_B^H$.
+Here, we still call our models the Creutz ladder or the Hall ladder according to their shapes for simplicity, although our models are more general which can as well include the uneven cases.
+We show its schematic in Fig.\,\ref{fig:scheme}b, of which the Hamiltonian in the real space and quasi-momentum ($k$) space reads